 I began blogging back in 2016, but took a year-long hiatus due to relocating, etc. I missed writing for and interacting with my followers so I am back.
 So in late June 2018 I re-launched Worth Beyond Rubies!

-I live in BEAUTIFUL Northwestern Connecticut and when I am not blogging, you will find me spending time with my husband and kids (including my two fur kids)…or up in my craft room designing custom tumblers and t-shirts, making reading pillows or quilting for my custom design business, Anjou Designs.
+I live in the beautiful Northeast and when I am not blogging, you will find me spending time with my husband and kids (including my two fur kids)…or up in my craft room designing custom tumblers and t-shirts, making reading pillows or quilting.

 I am also an avid amateur genealogist and love researching my family history.

 I have been a believer since 1996.
 I wish I had an amazing testimony story to share with you but I don’t.
 I had pretty much always believed in Jesus.